Valenar - Shell Screen Model

 - New screens declare whether they support compact, wide, full, or fullscreen modes.
 A screen that needs more depth than wide must specify whether it belongs in full (planning board, same shell context) or fullscreen (dedicated surface).

-- Compact / wide / full / fullscreen vocabulary is shared across Core, Camp, Character, Objectives, Queue, Settlement, Location, and Combat surfaces.
+- Compact / wide / full / fullscreen vocabulary is shared across Core, Camp, Character, Objectives, Queue, Settlement, Territory, and Combat surfaces.
 Cross-doc drift is a process FAIL.

 - Tooltip, ContextPanel, and FloatingSurface are three distinct abstractions.
 Do not extend the tooltip engine with interactive controls; do not turn the ContextPanel into a blocking surface; do not promote the FloatingSurface modal into a routine-activity dispatch path.